davidmckayv/CodeDoc/README.md

 <!-- BEGIN summary: web_app.py -->
 ## web_app.py

-## PRIMARY TECHNICAL RESPONSIBILITY FROM A USER PERSPECTIVE:
+**For Non-Technical Readers:**
-The file appears to be a part of a web application responsible for managing and processing project files, generating summaries, and updating README.md files.
-It provides a user interface for interacting with the application's functionality, including logging, file processing, and real-time log monitoring.
+This software component is designed to help users understand and manage the content of their project files by providing summaries and real-time log updates.
+It acts like a personal assistant that keeps track of what's happening in the project, making it easier to navigate and debug.
+The component is useful for developers and users who need to monitor and understand the activity within their projects.

-## KEY USER-FACING COMPONENTS AND USAGE:
+PRIMARY TECHNICAL RESPONSIBILITY FROM A USER PERSPECTIVE:
-- **`web_log` function**: Logs messages with timestamps for both server logging and UI display.
-Users can utilize this function to record significant events or errors within the application.
-Example: `web_log("Server started successfully.")`
+The primary purpose of this file is to provide a set of functionalities that enable users to manage and understand their project files.
+It includes logging important events, capturing error messages, processing project files, generating summaries, and providing real-time log updates.

-- **`capture_stderr_globally` function**: A context manager that captures stderr output while still printing it to the actual stderr, allowing users to inspect or log stderr output.
-Example: `with capture_stderr_globally() as buffer: some_function_that_writes_to_stderr()`
+KEY USER-FACING COMPONENTS AND USAGE:
-- **`ensure_readme_sync_tokenizer_initialized` function**: Initializes the `readme_sync._TOKEN_ENCODING` variable if not already set, ensuring the tokenizer is ready for use.
-Users can call this function to guarantee tokenizer initialization.
-Example: `ensure_readme_sync_tokenizer_initialized()`
+- **`web_log` function**: Logs important messages with timestamps, useful for debugging and monitoring the application's performance.
+Example: `web_log("User successfully logged in.")`
-- **`get_project_files` function**: Retrieves a list of project files from a specified root directory, filtering by file extensions and exclusion rules.
-Example: `get_project_files(Path("/path/to/project"))`
+- **`capture_stderr_globally` function**: Captures error messages while still displaying them to the user, useful for logging or debugging purposes.
+Example: `with capture_stderr_globally() as stderr_buffer: # Code that might produce stderr output`
-- **`index` function**: Handles user requests to the root path, listing project files and rendering an HTML template.
+- **`index` function**: Generates a web page listing project files, making it easier for users to navigate through their projects.
-- **`generate` function**: A web application endpoint that generates a summary for a specified file and injects it into the corresponding README.md file.
-Users can call this endpoint with a valid file path and optionally select the LLM mode.
-Example: `generate(path="/path/to/file", llm_mode="1")`
+- **`generate` function**: Generates a summary for a given file and updates the corresponding README.md file, helping users understand the file's content.
+Example: Called via a web request with the file path and LLM mode.
-- **`process_project` function**: Processes a project by summarizing its files and updating README.md files.
-Users can call this function via a web request, influencing execution with the `llm_mode` parameter.
-Example: `process_project(llm_mode="1")`
+- **`process_project` function**: Summarizes project files and updates README.md files, making it easier to understand the project's structure and content.
+Example: Called via a web request with the desired LLM mode.
-- **`log_stream` function**: Provides a server-sent event stream for real-time log monitoring, sending new log entries and processing status updates to connected clients.
+- **`log_stream` function**: Provides a continuous stream of log updates, enabling real-time monitoring of the project's activity.
+Example: Used in a web application to display a live log feed.
 <!-- END summary: web_app.py -->

 <!-- BEGIN summary: local_llm.py -->